The 5 Stages of Digital Marketing Maturity [with Self-Assessment & Matrix Template]

 Having discussed the key features at the main stages of Digital Marketing maturity, some of the above might sound familiar.

-It’s useful to have a high-level understanding of these Key Maturity Stages – but what of the exact new steps required to improve?
+It’s useful to have a high-level understanding of these Key Maturity Stages – but what about the exact new steps required to improve?

-We’ve created a downloadable template below which so you can more accurately identify how your organisation scores across these criteria – covering everything from Data and Platforms to Market and Customer Knowledge, and from Team and Stakeholders to operational readiness of each key Marketing Channel.
+We’ve created a downloadable template below to see how your organisation scores across these criteria – covering everything from Data and Platforms to Market and Customer Knowledge; from Team and Stakeholders to operational readiness of each key Marketing Channel.

-Your scoring will then map closely to each Key Maturity Stage, which you’ll be able to fine tune based on your detailed Dimensions scoring – providing tangible and actionable priorities you can inform your Digital Marketing Strategy with.
+Your scoring will then map closely to each Key Maturity Stage, which you’ll be able to fine tune based on your detailed Dimensions scoring – providing tangible and actionable priorities to inform your Digital Marketing Strategy with.

 Simply fill out the form below to access your free downloadable template: